mcgibbon/sympl/docs/state.rst

 The built-in ``datetime`` object in Python (as used above) assumes the proleptic Gregorian calendar, which extends the Gregorian calendar back infinitely.
+Sympl provides a :py:func:`~sympl.datetime` function which returns a datetime-like object, and allows a variety of different calendars.
+If a calendar other than 'proleptic_gregorian' is specified, one of the classes from the netcdftime_ package will be used.
+Of course, this requires that it is installed!
+If it's not, you will get an error, and should ``pip install netcdftime``.
+Sympl also includes :py:class:`~sympl.timedelta` for convenience.
+This is just the default Python ``timedelta``.

-If you want to use a different type of calendar, you should use a different datetime object, but one which has the same interface as the Python object.
-To repeat, the calendar your model is using depends entirely on what object you're using to store time in the state dictionary, and the default one uses the proleptic Gregorian calendar.
+To repeat, the calendar your model is using depends entirely on what object you're using to store time in the state dictionary, and the default one uses the proleptic Gregorian calendar used by the default Python ``datetime``.

-We think and hope the netcdftime_ package will have objects with this functionality.
-Once it's available on pypi and documented, update this doc page to describe how to use it!
-Or write your own package and let us know!
+.. autofunction:: sympl.datetime

+.. autoclass:: sympl.timedelta

 .. _netcdftime: https://github.com/Unidata/netcdftime